 L. oreganus foliar cover at Callahan Meadows has varied between years, but overall has increased or remained stable (Table 1 and Figure 25).
-Lupine cover slightly increased in 2015 to 14.3 m and is the second highest cover for this site since monitoring began.
-The highest recorded cover occurred in 2012 with 15.7 m.
-Reproductive effort for this site has fluctuated since 2007, with a range of 57-565.
-In 2015 only 107 racemes were counted, with none noted in the second sub-population.
+L. oreganus cover slightly decreased in 2016 to 13.4 m2 which is the third highest cover for this site since monitoring began.
+The highest recorded cover occurred in 2012 with 15.7 m2.
+Reproductive effort for this site has fluctuated since 2007, with a range of 57-566 racemes.
+In 2016, 321 racemes were counted, with none observed in the second subpopulation.

 Five new representative monitoring transects were established at China Ditch in 2010, which brings the total number of transects monitored to nine.
-Lupine cover values are reported here separately as original transects totals and also as a total of all transects (which includes all original transects and new transects added in 2010).
+L. oreganus cover values are reported here separately as original transects totals and also as a total of all transects (which includes all original transects and new transects added in 2010).